recyclejs/recycle/README.md

 ### How does it then find selected nodes?
 It works by monkeypatching `React.createElement`.
-Before component is rendered, for each element, if a select query is matched, recycle sets inline event listener.
+Before a component is rendered, for each element, if a select query is matched, recycle sets inline event listener.

 Each time event handler dispatches an event,